quadsurf/form-auth-with-express-knex-pg-bcrypt/readme.md

 ## Update: Plot Twist:
 Oh snap, the last commit was wacky.
 Issues, with PW salting.
 Oh no...

-  Fixes:
+  #### Fixes:

     - Route status changes
     - bcrypt pw hashing updated
     - database migration added

 Remember to run migrations.
 Also you're going to have merge conflicts 😄.
 You need to fix that.
-Another thing, users in your db probably wont auth any more so you'll need to delete all rows and re-seed.
+Another thing, users in your db probably wont auth anymore so you'll need to delete all rows and re-seed.